Best mountain bike pedals - the best options from XC to Enduro

 While there is plenty of support from the caged design, the Look X-Track En-Rage pedal is missing any pins for a real substantial bite and only has small serrations on either side of the cleat, so the grip level isn't the best.

-The Look X-Track En-Rage pedal is very durable and designed to go the distance.
-While they're not the lightest in the segment, there is a lot to like for the price.
+The Look X-Track En-Rage pedal is durable and designed to go the distance.
+While they're not the lightest in the segment, there is much to like for the price.
 For fans of a float-gree pedal feel these come highly rated.

-- For all the details of the Look X-Track En-Rage pedal, read our review.
+For all the details on the Look X-Track En-Rage pedal, read our review.

 Hope Union TC